norsulfazol/faucet_auto-clicker/README.md

     AUTH_TOTP_SECRET = '<secret key that is used to generate the Time-based One-Time Password,- only if 2FA is enabled on your account>'

 >**ATTENTION:** It is safer to store account authentication data not in the _**settings.py**_ file, but in
-> environment variables.
+> environment variables for the current user only.
 To do this, the following environment variable names are proposed in the program
 > (respectively):
 >
 >     FBTC_ADDRESS <= AUTH_ADDRESS